DataDog/datadog-agent/cmd/logs/README.md

-# datadog-log-agent
+# logs-agent

-datadog-log-agent collects logs and submits them into datadog's infrastructure.
+logs-agent collects logs and submits them to datadog's infrastructure.
-This repository is temporary, mid term plan is to merge the code with [datadog-agent](https://github.com/DataDog/datadog-agent)

-Contributions today may not be accepted, as plan is to have this code merged into datadog-agent repository

 ## Structure

-`logagent` reads the config files, and instanciates what's needed.
+`logs` reads the config files, and instanciates what's needed.
-Each log line comes from a source (e.g. file, network), and then enters one of the available pipeline - _decoder -> processor -> sender -> auditor_
+Each log line comes from a source (e.g. file, network, docker), and then enters one of the available _pipeline - decoder -> processor -> sender -> auditor_

 `Tailer` tails a file and submits data to the processors

 `Listener` listens on local network and submits data to the processors

+`Container` scans docker logs from stdout/stderr and submits data to the processors

 `Decoder` converts bytes arrays into messages